lightster/buoy/README.md

 ### Setting destination service ports

 Some web services expose ports other than port 80 and/or 443.
-You can tell Buoy to connect to a specific port of your service by creating a `subdomain-port.local.map` file in the `buoy` root directory and listing the subdomain-port mappings like so:
+You can tell Buoy to connect to a specific port of your service by creating a `subdomain-port.local.map` file in the `buoy` root directory and mapping subdomains to ports like so:
 ```nginx
 "user"     "8080";
 "jekyll"   "4000";
 "rabbitmq" "15672";
 ```

-You will need to restart buoy after making subdomain-port mappings:
+You will need to restart buoy after making subdomain-port mapping changes:
 ```bash
 docker-compose restart buoy
 ```